fomightez/sequencework/Adjust_lists/README.md

 Related scripts
 ---------------

-Several other of my code repositories hold code related to the manipulation of gene lists.
+Several other of my code repositories hold code related to the manipulation of gene or genetic information lists.
 Here are some:

 - [My YeastMine repository](https://github.com/fomightez/yeastmine) has several useful scripts for converting yeast gene lists, such as `geneID_list_to_systematic_names.py`.